 Red blood cells provide oxygen to body tissues.
-Most of the time, almost all red blood cells in the arteries carry a full supply of oxygen.
-These blood cells are bright red and the skin has a pinkish or red hue.
+Most of the time, nearly all red blood cells in the arteries carry a full supply of oxygen.
+These blood cells are bright red and the skin is pinkish or red.

 Blood that has lost its oxygen is dark bluish-red.
-People whose blood is low in oxygen tend to have a bluish color to their skin, called cyanosis.
+People whose blood is low in oxygen tend to have a bluish color to their skin.
+This condition is called cyanosis.

 Depending on the cause, cyanosis may develop suddenly, along with shortness of breath and other symptoms.